New England BIPOC Festival

 History

-Inspired by the Black Lives Matter protests of 2020, in response to the murder of George Floyd, the first festival was hosted at Vida Cantina in 2021.
+inspired by the Black Lives Matter protests of 2020, in response to the murder of George Floyd, the first festival was hosted at Vida Cantina in 2021.
 Since then, it has grown into a beloved community tradition, now held at the historic Strawbery Banke Museum.

 Why it matters

-Through food, music, art, and connection, the BIPOC Fest highlights the stories and traditions that too often go untold in New England.
+people of color continue to face increased economic barriers to access in our society. increasing visibility and opportunities to connect is a Through food, music, art, and connection, the BIPOC Fest highlights the stories and traditions that too often go untold in New England.
 It’s more than a festival, it’s a movement for joy, justice, and visibility.

 Get Involved